 The scuba diving tanks are a critical part of equipment for scuba divers.
 Often the scuba cylinder tanks are overlooked and there seems to be less focus on the maintenance scuba cylinder tanks comparing to wetsuits, BCDs, and regulators

-Without proper maintenance or caring for the scuba cylinder tanks, divers can risk of getting severely injured.
-Scuba cylinder tanks are filled with compressed air, that the diver uses to breathe underwater and to in flat there BCD.
+Without proper maintenance or caring for the scuba cylinder tanks, divers can risk getting severely injured.
+Scuba cylinder tanks are filled with compressed air, that the diver uses to breathe underwater and to in flat their BCDs.

 First, you need to do a visual check.
 This involves visual checking whether there is any damage or corrosion on your scuba cylinder tanks, especially if you have not used them for a while.

 Take your scuba cylinder tanks to any nearby re-test stations for hydro testing if you find even the slightest evidence of damage and corrosion.
 If possible, ask for help from experts such as any qualified visual cylinder inspectors when visually checking on your scuba cylinder tanks.